wondert/SimpleSort/README.md

 The dupsort module is the only module that can sort unordered sequences with duplicates and retain the duplicates original order in the unsorted sequence.
+To accomplish this task, recursivesort accept sequences and mappings of sequences, where each item in the sequence contains both the original order/index and value to be sorted.

 TODO - create a sorting algorithm that uses the mergesort algorithm.